moorepants/dissertation/systemidentification.rst

 The bicycle was designed in such a way that all of the data collection equipment was on board and was suitable for data collection in a free environment.
-After lengthy bureaucratic negotiations, we were able to make use of the UCD pavilion floor for the experiments, :ref:`Figure 2 <figPavilion>`.
+After lengthy bureaucratic negotiations, we were able to make use of the UCD pavilion floor for the experiments, :ref:`Figure 13.2<figPavilion>`.
 The floor was made of a stiff rubber [#pavilionfloor]_ and provided a rectangular wind free space of about 100' by 180' (30 m by 55 m).
 We road around the perimeter to build up speed and did our maneuvers on a straight